sagemath/sage-numerical-backends-gurobi/README.md

 ## Installation

 Install Gurobi according to the instructions on the website, which includes obtaining a license key.

+- On a Linux system, after unpacking the Gurobi archive in the desired location, such as `/opt`, set the environment variable `GUROBI_HOME` to the directory containing the subdirectories `bin`, `lib`, ...:

+        $ export GUROBI_HOME=/opt/gurobi900/linux64

+  Then adjust your `PATH` (or create symbolic links) so that the interactive Gurobi shell `gurobi.sh` can be found from your `PATH`:

+        $ export PATH="$GUROBI_HOME/bin:$PATH"

-The installation should make the interactive Gurobi shell ``gurobi.sh`` available in your ``PATH``.
+- On macOS, the Gurobi installer should make the interactive Gurobi shell ``gurobi.sh`` available in `/usr/local/bin` and therefore from your ``PATH``.

 Verify this by typing the shell command ``gurobi.sh``::

     $ gurobi.sh